 Forming a limited company is probably far more straightforward than you are aware of and is usually completed within three to six working hours.
 Unlike many other contractor accountants if you become a client of Nixon Williams we will set up your company free of charge.
 Whenever we form a limited company we will register your company for PAYE, VAT and Corporation Tax, as well as providing support in opening a business bank account with Metro Bank.
 To setup a limited company you will need a company name, address, at least one company director and at least one shareholder.
 If you are unsure of any aspect of the process then a member of our new business team will explain everything to you.

-If you would like Nixon Williams to set up your limited company for you, the first step is to choose your company name and then fill in our limited company application form.
+If you would like Nixon Williams to set up your limited company for you, the first step is to choose your company name and then fill in our limited company formation form.
 A member of our new business team will then get in contact with you and take you through the process.